trankimtung/aws-llmops-workshop/.docs/part-2/40-continous-tuning-using-fmops.md

         )
 ```

-The Step Functions flow is illustrated below.
-The workflow leverages the fine-tuning handler to start the Bedrock model customization job.
-After a 10-minute wait period, the workflow orchestrates the fine-tuning handler to verify the status of the model customization job.
-If the status indicates that the customization process is `InProgress`, the workflow waits another 10 minutes before checking the status again.
-Once the status shows that the customization process is `Complete`, the workflow reports a `Success` state back to the FMOps pipeline.
-Should the customization process fail, or be manually terminated, the workflow reports a `Failure` state back to the FMOps pipeline.
+The Step Functions State Machine is illustrated below.
+The state machine leverages the fine-tuning handler to start a Bedrock fine-tuning job.
+After a 10-minute wait period, the state machine invokes the fine-tuning handler to verify the status of the running fine-tuning job.
+If the status indicates that the fine-tuning job is `InProgress`, the workflow waits another 10 minutes before checking the status again.
+Once the status shows that the fine-tuning job is `Complete`, the workflow reports a `Success` state back to the FMOps pipeline.
+Should the fine-tuning job fail, or be manually terminated, the workflow reports a `Failure` state back to the FMOps pipeline.

 ![](../img/orchestration-step-function.png)